wp-plugins/woocommerce-direct-checkout/readme.txt

 In WooCommerce Settings Panel, there will be a new submenu link called 'Direct Checkout' where you can:

 *   Enabled / Disabled the direct checkout option
-*   Add "Continue Shoppinf" button to product page
+*   Add "Continue Shopping" button to product page
 *   Change "Add to cart" to any text (Option to exclude external product)
 *   Update "Redirect to Page" option